 1. Lack of consistency

 Your brand messaging should be consistent and relevant to stand out across all channels in a multi-channel approach.
 It appears to be one of the challenging aspects of maintaining that consistency.
-Having several channels to manage, it wants your attention to be aware of how your audience uses each channel and how they behave there.
+Having several channels to manage requires knowing how your audience uses each channel and how they behave there.

 2. The necessity for more resources

 You need to spend more resources (especially money) since there are more channels.
-Multichannel marketing does allow you to increase customer engagement and brand awareness on more than one channel.
-But you should not always go for all the channels at a time.
+Multichannel marketing allows you to increase customer engagement and brand awareness on multiple channels.
+But it would be best if you did not always go for all the channels simultaneously.
 First, determine whether or not a new platform is within your budget.

 Generally speaking, it’s better to concentrate on a limited number of channels rather than grab them all at once and tax your staff.
 So, if you are a small business, carefully sketch everything according to the budget restriction before executing a multichannel strategy.